SFDO-Tooling/CumulusCI/docs/get_started.rst

 Work on an Existing CumulusCI Project
 -------------------------------------
-To work on existing CumulusCI project all you need is to:
+Before working on an existing CumulusCI project you need to:

 * `Install CumulusCI`_
 * `Install git <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_
-* Make a local clone of the projects GitHub repository.

 Cloning a GitHub Repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The first step in working on an existing project is cloning a projects repository.
-Cloning a projects repository gives you a local working copy of the project on your computer.
+Cloning gives you a local working copy of the project on your computer.
-The following steps assume that you have `git installed <https://git-scm.com/downloads>`_ on your machine.

 To clone a GitGub repository: